softworkz/emby-wiki/Automatic-Type-Discovery.md

 ### IBaseItemComparer
 Implement this to add a new sorting rule to the api's sorting routines.
 This rule can then be accessed by name when specifying a desired sort order.
 If a User is required to perform the sort, implement IUserBaseItemComparer.

+### IMetadataSaver
+Implement this interface to add new metadata saving formats (xbmc, plex, etc).

 ### IItemRepository, IUserRepository, IUserDataRepository, IDisplayPreferencesRepository

 Media Browser uses sqlite databases to store application data.
 If there's a plugin developer who feels an alternate storage medium would be more appropriate, they are welcome to implement any of these interface and create their own.